 Everyone should follow this process—including ASHA members, students, Clinical Fellows, audiology and speech language pathology assistants, and nonmembers.
 It is the only way to officially document your attendance and participation at this event.
 You do not need to join the ASHA CE Registry to document your CE activities using this process.
 If you need a record of the activities in which you participated—or think you may need a record in the future—you must report for credit by December 1.

 Certificates of Completion/Event Reports are available to all attendees who report their activities in the ASHA Learning Center by December 1.
 You will be able to save or print your certificate once you complete the continuing education reporting process.
-We strongly recommend that everyone retrieve their Certificate of Completion, since it serves as your official record of the sessions you attended.
+We strongly recommend that everyone retrieve their Certificate of Completion, since it serves as the official record of the sessions you attended.